Skip to content Skip to Chat

 How Do I Become a Compensation Analyst?

-Compensation analysts can find a competitive edge in their job search by getting certified in key HR credentials.
-Following their bachelor’s degree, analysts might explore options from the International Foundation of Employee Benefit Plans and WorldatWork, which offer certification programs that specialize in compensation and benefits.
-Others, including the HR Certification Institute and the Society for Human Resource Management, offer general human resources credentials.
+Earning professional credentials can also strengthen qualifications.
+Compensation analysts can consider options from the International Foundation of Employee Benefit Plans and WorldatWork, which offer certification programs that specialize in compensation and benefits.
+The HR Certification Institute and the Society for Human Resource Management (SHRM) offer general human resources credentials.

 Best Degrees for a Compensation Analyst